Los Angeles and Independence Railroad: Railroad becomes more likely

 Crawford's report may have caught the attention of Nevada Senator John P. Jones, Comstock millionaire and operator of silver mines at Panamint, California, also in the Owens Valley.
-Jones, seeing the value in a railroad to transport his mine's silver to a Los Angeles, traveled to Los Angeles in September 1874, and subscribed $220,000 to the cost of the railroad, calling upon others to make up the remaining projected cost.
+Jones, seeing the value in a railroad to transport his mines' silver to Los Angeles, traveled there in September 1874 and subscribed $220,000 to the cost of the railroad, calling upon others to make up the remaining projected cost.
 Crawford was then sent to start actual surveys for the planned line.

-Later, in December, Jones and Robert S. Baker, owner of the Rancho San Vicente and Rancho Santa Monica y San Vicente, were added as directors to the proposed line.
+Later, in December, Jones and Robert S. Baker, owner of Rancho San Vicente and Rancho Santa Monica y San Vicente, were added as directors to the proposed line.
 At the end of December, it was rumored that Jones and Baker had formed a partnership.

 Jones's subscription enabled the proposed railroad company to be organized, and on January 2, 1875, articles of incorporation for the Los Angeles and Independence Railroad (L.A. & I.) were submitted to the state.
 Jones was made President, Temple became Treasurer, San Franciscan James A. Pritchard was Secretary, and Baker, Trenor W. Park, J. S. Slauson, and J. U. Crawford were directors.

 On January 4, Jones' and Baker's plan to develop a new seaside community was also announced.
-Jones had paid $162,500 for a three quarters interest in the ranchos, and intended to develop a township he and Baker called Santa Monica.
+Jones had paid $162,500 for a three-quarters interest in the ranchos, and intended to develop a township he and Baker called Santa Monica.
 Additionally, Jones announced that a wharf would be built there, and that standard-gauge rails would be extended from Los Angeles to his new development rather than the narrow-gauge rails the original directors had considered.